DIY Roofing Projects: Should I Attempt or Avoid?

 1. Damaging the Damage

 Repairing the roofing system is costly as it is.
 However, if you start a DIY repairing project independently, that could potentially cost you a lot more.
-You could end up buying expensive but useless materials and tools and run the risk of damaging the roof further.
+You could buy expensive but useless materials and tools and run the risk of damaging the roof further.
 The cost of the damage after your attempt typically will be much higher than it initially was.

 2. Insurance and Warranty